cuga-rajal/supercar_plus/README.md

   See the Passenger Seats section for details on the benefits and limitations of avSitter versus other systems.
 - [Usability] Improved default values for turning radius.
-There was a re-calibration of viewer turn controls in Firestorm 7.x viewer, the new settings shuld work better on the latest viewers.
+There was a re-calibration of viewer turn controls in Firestorm 7.x viewer, the new settings should work better on the latest viewers.
 - [Bug Fix] If the configurations turnList or speedList contain fewer entries then the number of gears you are using, the script no longer breaks when you gear up beyond the list; default values will be applied to higher gears.
 - [Usability] Renamed auto_return_time to auto_park_time, to avoid confusion with parcel auto return